GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex6_madagascar.md

     * Save the new file in your `temp` folder by clicking on the three dots ![](/fig/Three_points.png) next to `Reprojected`, specify the file name as __"2024_MinFloodExtend_reprojected"__.
     * Click `Run`
     * Delete the old layer from the layer panel by right click on the layer -> `Remove layer`.
     * Adjust the opacity of the flood layer by right-clicking on layer __"TDX_20240401_FloodExtent_SambavaDistrict_MDG"__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
-Adjusted the opacity to around 60 % by moving the   slider.-->
+Adjusted the opacity to around 60 % by moving the slider.

 We have observed that certain health facilities are located within the flooded area.
 In order to visualise this information on the map, we plan to include a new attribute called __"affected"__ in the attribute table of __"Health_Facilities_Flood_2024_AOI"__.
 To accomplish this, our first step will involve selecting all the affected health facilities.
 A new column containing this information is then appended to the __"Health_Facilities_Flood_2024_AOI"__ attribute table.